-Exodus Wallet was co-founded in 2015 by JP Richardson and Daniel Castagnoli in an effort to remove the geek requirement associated with cryptocurrency while simultaneously making learning, using, and exchanging it easy and fun.
-Exodus offers free downloadable desktop and mobile versions of their crypto wallet, while also having hardware wallet compatibility with the Trezor One and Trezor Model T. By removing the need for a centralized exchange and being one of the only software wallets that offers hardware wallet compatibility, Exodus Wallet has been well-received by many in the crypto community for its ease of use, accessibility, and security.
+Exodus Wallet was co-founded in 2015 by JP Richardson and Daniel Castagnoli in an effort to remove the geek requirement associated with cryptocurrency.
+They emphasized on creating a beautiful user interface to achieve a simple experience while exchanging digital assets.
+Exodus offers free downloadable desktop and mobile versions of their cryptocurrency wallet, while also having hardware wallet compatibility with the Trezor One and Trezor Model T. By providing a built in exchange and being one of the only software wallets that offers hardware wallet compatibility, Exodus Wallet has been well-received by many in the crypto community.
+Our Exodus Wallet Review will help you decide if it is right for you.

 |Platforms supported:||Windows, MacOS, Linux, Android, iOS|